abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Functional composition - general definition](functions_compose_general.svg)

+We all see the benefit of defining stuff by means of diagrams as opposed to writing lengthty definitions like

+> "Suppose you have three objects $a$, $b$ and $c$ and two morphisms $f: b \to c$ and $g: a \to b$..."

-So in other words we *used the diagram as a definition* of functional composition.
-This is cool, but kinda confusing at first - definitions in mathematics are supposed to be formal, so if we want to use diagrams as definitions we must first formalize the definition of a diagram itself.
+However, it (defining stuff by means of diagrams) presents a problem - definitions in mathematics are supposed to be formal, so if we want to use diagrams as definitions we must first *formalize the definition of a diagram itself*.

-But how do we do that?
-One key observation is that diagrams look as small finite categories, as, for example, the above definition looks like the category $3$, which we saw earlier (and the fact that the diagram commutes means just that the morphism in the finite category are sometimes composites of one another.)
+So how can we do that?
+One key observation is that diagrams look as finite categories, as, for example, the above definition looks in the same way as the category $3$.

 ![the finite category 3](finite_three.svg)

-However, finite categories, by themselves, are only part of the story, as they are just structures, whereas diagrams are *signs* i.e. They are "something by knowing which we know something more.", as Peirce tells us (or "...which can be used in order to tell a lie", in the words of Umberto Eco.)
+However, this is only part of the story as finite categories are just structures, whereas diagrams are *signs*.
+They are "something by knowing which we know something more.", as Peirce famously put it (or "...which can be used in order to tell a lie", in the words of Umberto Eco.)

-So, besides the finite categories, diagrams must include ways for "interpreting" those categories in some other context i.e. they include *functors*.
+For this reason, aside from a finite category that encodes the diagram's structure, the definition of a diagram must also include a way for "interpreting" this category in some other context i.e. they must include *functors*.

 ![diagram as a functor](diagram_functor.svg)